privacysandbox/protected-auction-key-value-service/docs/loading_data.md

 -   Contains the entire set of key/value records since the beginning of time.
 -   There are no enforced size limits for snapshot files.

+See [File groups](file_groups.md#file-groups) on how to improve snapshot generation scalability and throughput.

 # Experimenting with sample data

 ## Generate sample data